QuiltServerTools/HeyThatsMine/README.md

 HTM requires no additional setup apart from placing it in your mods folder.
 All new containers will automatically be set to private.

-HTM also supports the luckperms API, which allows you to manage permissions.
+HTM also supports the LuckPerms API, which allows you to manage permissions.
 Permission nodes are listed in the relevant section.
 All nodes except admin are enabled for all users by default

 ## Using HTM